Skip to Content

 • Data from other NY government agencies like the DMV

-• Beer and cigarette purchases, which allows NYDTF to estimate sales in applicable industries
+• Beer and cigarette purchases, which allow NYDTF to estimate sales in applicable industries

 • Data from past sales and use tax reporting of your business and other companies in your industry that provide benchmarks of taxable sales

-This data gives the NYDTF estimates and assumptions about what your New York sales tax liability might be.
-However, the data doesn’t always tell the full story of your taxable sales or purchases.
-This is where our professionals step in to correct the auditor, give proper context, and defend your tax position.
+This data gives the NYDTF estimates and assumptions about your New York sales tax liability.
+However, the data doesn’t always tell the whole story of your taxable sales or purchases.
+This is where our professionals step in to correct the auditor, give proper context, and defend your tax position during the audit.

-What Types of Business Have the Greatest Risk of a New York Sales Tax Audit?
+What Types of Businesses Have the Greatest Risk of a New York Sales Tax Audit?

-The other consequence of the NYDTF’s reliance on third-party data is the reality that certain businesses and industries are more susceptible to an audit than others.
+Another consequence of the NYDTF’s reliance on third-party data is that certain businesses and industries are more susceptible to an audit than others.
 We regularly get calls from clients in the following industries to help with their audit defense:

 • Restaurants and bars